-Technical support for University email is available at: https://umd.service-now.com/itsc or 301-405-1400.
+For technical support visit https:// umd.service-now.com/itsupport or contact the IT Help Desk at 301-405-1400 or itsupport@umd.edu.

 Change of Contact Information

 It is imperative that accurate and up-to-date addresses and phone numbers be maintained at all times.
 Changes of contact information can be processed at any time.
 Address changes are handled by the Office of the Registrar and Student Financial Services.
 Changes may be processed at the following locations: